Toric moment mappings and Riemannian structures: Moment polytopes

 we have

-Thus the projections of this form satisfy $x+y+z=-1$, and lie in the plane passing through $\omega_i$ with $i=1,2,3$.
+Thus the projections of this form satisfy $x+y+z=-1$, and so lie in the plane passing through $\omega_i$ with $i=1,2,3$.
 The planes perpendicular to each $\omega_i$ and passing trough the complementary vertices of the tetrahedron are obtained in the same way.
-If the same consideration is applied to a generic $2$-plane generated keeping the form inside $\sP^+$, and applying the Cauchy-Schwarz inequality we obtain the inequalities in the claim.
+Applying the same procedure to a generic $2$-plane generated keeping the form inside $\sP^+$, the Cauchy-Schwarz inequality leads to the condition $x+y+z\geq-1$ (see \cite{GMSSTV}).
+Varying the vertex we get the entire set of inequalities that determine each of the tetrahedra.\medbreak